gabriel-brito/cars/README.md

 ## Notes

+0 - I used [MockAPI](https://www.mockapi.io/) to create, host and consume the API.

-1° - I had problem with GitHub Pages on my GitHub profile, so I did a new user to host the test. -> [https://mr-bebop.github.io/cvc/](https://mr-bebop.github.io/cvc/)
+1 - I had problem with GitHub Pages on my GitHub profile, so I did a new user to host the test. -> [https://mr-bebop.github.io/cvc/](https://mr-bebop.github.io/cvc/)

-2° - I don't have an photoshop editor.
+2 - I don't have an photoshop editor.
 So I did everything by eye.
 If some spacements or colors are 'different', you can point this =)

-3° Every file is deeply equal in both repositories: [Cars](https://github.com/gabriel-brito/cars) and [mr-bebop.github.io](https://github.com/mr-bebop/mr-bebop.github.io)
+3 Every file is deeply equal in both repositories: [Cars](https://github.com/gabriel-brito/cars) and [mr-bebop.github.io](https://github.com/mr-bebop/mr-bebop.github.io)

 ## License